ylecuyer/survey-gizmo-ruby/README.md

   # Optional - Defaults to 50, maximum 500.
 Setting too high may cause SurveyGizmo to start throwing timeouts.
   config.results_per_page = 100

+  # Optional - These configure the Pester gem to retry when SG suffers a timeout or other error.
+  # The default number of retries is 0 (AKA don't retry)
+  # retry_interval is in seconds.
+  config.retries = 1
+  configu.retry_interval = 60
 end

 # Retrieve the first page of your surveys